-The Department of English Graduate Admissions Committees review only completed applications after the specific deadlines.
+Graduate Admissions Committees for in-person graduate programs reviews only completed applications after the specific deadlines.
+Online graduate program applications will be reviewed once complete and within 14 days of receipt.
 Applicants can check the status of their application through MyASU.